-Later in 2016/17, we will consult on whether independent oversight of the actuarial profession remains necessary and appropriate.
-We will take account of the response to our updated standards and other developments - such as significant regulatory change in insurance and pensions and the introduction of independent standards since the current regulatory arrangements were established in 2006.
+Later in 2016/17, we will consult on the future of actuarial regulation, including whether independent oversight of the actuarial profession remains necessary and appropriate.
+We will take account of the response to our updated standards and other developments - such as regulatory change in insurance and pensions and the introduction of independent standards since the current regulatory arrangements were established in 2006.

 A key measure of our effectiveness will be to ensure that our new standards are issued in 2016 and are implemented in 2017.
-In assessing the broad outcomes we promote through our standards we propose to consider the following indicators - and would welcome stakeholders' views on what further indicators we might usefully take into account.
+In assessing the broad outcomes we promote through our standards we will consider the following indicators.

-JFAR risk perspective updated and shows an improving trend through coordinated efforts.
+JFAR 'Risk Perspective' updated and shows an improving trend through coordinated efforts.